gardehal/3d-printing/created/spst-switch/README.md

 #### Part-A

-1. Used Part-A v0.0.2 as base, removed inner walls.
+1. Used Part-A v0.0.2 as base, removed inner walls -> A1
 1. Changed size of A-ns1 to 13x26x18 mm
 1. Changed size of A-ns3 to 2x2x19 mm
 1. Moved hinge slots (A-ns3) to max common Z with A1, then -1 mm Z